 Artisanal market and fair games inside Hobbitenango

-Trails: There is a small network of trails you can explore in Hobbitenango, but don’t be surprised if they just suddenly stop and lead to nowhere.
+Trails: A small network of trails winds through the park, but don’t be surprised if they suddenly stop and lead to nowhere.

 Minigolf: If you’re spending the day at Hobbitenango with family or children, there’s a small 6-hole mini-golf course.

-Live music: On sunny days, not during pandemic times, there is often live music and events that take place on the Hobbitenango stage front and center of the park.
+Live music: On sunny days, live music and events often take place on the Hobbitenango stage, front and center of the park.

 Hobbitenango Casitas (Hotel)

-Other than the hand, swing, archery, and all the fun games, people really come here to disconnect and spend a night in one of the fantasy hobbit holes.
-(They look just like the real deal!)
+Other than the hand, swing, archery, and all the fun games, most visitors come here to disconnect and spend a night in one of the fantasy hobbit holes.
+They look just like the real deal!

 La Casita del Sueño